-Given their strict restrictions on dogs, you’ll need a bit of creativity to find balance with pets in Yellowstone.
-Of course, you’re there to see the sights … but your pup wants to sniff, hike, and look around, too!
-Since the trails in the national park are off-limits to pets, you have the perfect excuse to explore beyond Yellowstone’s boundaries in search of activities you and your dog can enjoy together.
+Given the strict limitations Yellowstone places on pets in the park, you’ll need to find a balance of activities in the area.
+Of course, you’re there to see the sights.
+But your pup wants to sniff, hike, and look around, too!
+Since the trails in the national park are off-limits to pets, you’ll have the opportunity to explore beyond Yellowstone’s boundaries where you and your dog will find some real gems.

-Most national parks offer limited access to pets, and Yellowstone is no exception.
-Pets in Yellowstone are not allowed to go more than 100 feet from a road, parking area, or campground.
-And, when outside your vehicle, pets must be in a crate, carrier, or on a leash no longer than six feet at all times.
+Most national parks place restrictions on pets, and Yellowstone is no exception.
+Pets in Yellowstone are not allowed more than 100 feet from a road, parking area, or campground.
+And when outside your vehicle, pets must remain in a crate, carrier, or on a leash no longer than six feet.

 Yellowstone was established in 1872 as the world’s first national park.
 Encompassing 2.2 million acres, 96% of the park lies in the northwest corner of Wyoming, with small portions located in Montana (3%) and Idaho (1%).

-The park’s most striking aspect is its varied landscape, from mountains stretching over 11,000 feet to valleys at barely 5,200 feet.
-There are canyons, lakes, geysers, forests, grasslands, waterfalls, hot springs, and rivers.
+The park’s most striking feature is its varied landscape.
+There are mountains, canyons, lakes, geysers, forests, grasslands, waterfalls, hot springs, and rivers.
 Where else do you find this kind of diversity?
 No wonder the wildlife thrives!

 Pet Friendly Perspective